abehnan/MiniWebsite/README.md

 Website Assignment

 A simple website created for a school assignment.
-The web browser used is the most current version of Google Chrome.
+The web browser used is Google Chrome.